endpoints4s/endpoints4s/documentation/manual/src/doc/guides/custom-authentication.md

 ### Algebra

 To define protected endpoints, we need to enrich the `Authentication` algebra with additional vocabulary.
-First, we need a way to define that request headers contain the authentication token.
+First, we need a way to define that requests that must contain the authentication token.
 Second, we need a way to define that responses might be `Unauthorized`.
 Last, we need a convenient `Endpoint` constructor that puts all the pieces together.